dpploy/engy-4350/README.md

 + Static HTML version of the notebooks will be displayed on the current browser if a notebook file listed in the code repository is clicked on.
 This will not allow for rendering mathematical formulae.
 Alternatively you can render the notebooks on [NBViewer](http://nbviewer.jupyter.org/) by clicking on the `render|nbviewer` badge above.
-+ Click on the `Azure Notebooks|launch` above to use the Azure Notebook service; this is practical since you can use your UMass Lowell credentials to login into the site and use the GitHub upload option to clone the repository in your account.
 + Click on the `launch/binder` badge above to launch a Jupyter Notebook server for the course notebooks.
 There will be a delay for the Binder cloud server to build a Python (Anaconda) programming environment for you.
 However once it is done, it will